1 Detach from the existing

 # 7 Be inspired by others

-Its OK to feel uncreative!
-To feel empty and lost for ideas.
-We can’t always force out good ideas on demand.
+It’s OK to feel uncreative, to feel empty and lost for ideas.
+We can’t always force good ideas out on demand.

 But then what to do?

-Seek inspiration from past, present and future people:
+Seek inspiration from past, present, and future people:

 🔆 How have others solved similar problems previously?